 Take a hike to the Cascade Didier to experience the alluring jungle, walking past magnificent waterfalls and stopping for a swim in a river basin.

-Martinique is an excellent base for a boat holiday in the Caribbean as it allows you to easily explore the other Windward Islands: St. Lucia, St. Vincent and Grenada.
-Whether sticking to a boat trip around the island of Martinique or exploring more of the surrounding island, the area offers unrivalled sailing experiences that allow you to enjoy some open ocean sailing with ideal wind conditions.
+Martinique is an excellent base for a sailing holiday in the Caribbean as it allows you to easily explore the other Windward Islands: St. Lucia, St. Vincent and Grenada.
+Whether sticking to a sailing trip around the island of Martinique or exploring more of the surrounding island, the area offers unrivalled sailing experiences that allow you to enjoy some open ocean sailing with ideal wind conditions.

 You can start at Fort-de-France, then head to nearby Anse Mitan, a popular beach destination with a wide variety of restaurants.
 Then, head to Cul-de-Sac du Marin, a gorgeous bay at the south of the island.
 Further south is the island of Saint Lucia, passing the Gros Islet to the capital of Castries City.